 The plants that caterpillars eat are called host plants while the plants that adult butterflies eat (actually they “drink” nectar from the flowers) are called nectar plants.
 Each species of butterflies has specific host plants on which the adult butterflies lay their eggs.

-The butterflies are particular about the plant on which they lay eggs because their caterpillars must have that distinct host plant to survive.
-The caterpillar will not eat if it does not have access to one of its specific host plants and thus it will die.
+The butterflies are particular about where they lay eggs because their caterpillars must have that distinct host plant to survive.
+The caterpillar will not eat if it does not have access to one of its specific host plants and will die.

-Listed below are several popular butterfly species and the host plants that their caterpillars eat.
 Some caterpillars are so picky that there is only one plant type that will support them.
-Many caterpillars will eat from a few plant types.
+Many caterpillars will eat from more than one plant types.

-You may find that in one region of the country the butterfly caterpillars may prefer to eat a specific variety of their host plant more so than in another region.
-I've read that this can even vary from garden to garden and may be due to changes in soil types, pH, etc. So it is hard to say in most cases which is the "best" host plant for a certain butterfly.
+You may find that in one region of the country the butterfly caterpillars may prefer to eat a specific variety of their host plant more so than in other regions.
+I’ve read that this can even vary from garden to garden and may be due to changes in soil types, pH, etc. So it is hard to say which is the “best” host plant for a certain butterfly.

 If you are raising caterpillars indoors and you happen to run out of caterpillar food, you will probably be successful in changing their food source as long as it is in their group of host plants.
 Many caterpillars will easily eat from several food plants within their normal host plant range.